crashoverride777/swifty-sk-scroll-view/README.md

 # Cocoa Pods

-I know that the current way with copying the .swift file(s) into your project sucks and is bad practice, so I am working hard to finally support CocoaPods very soon.
+I know that the current way of copying the .swift file(s) into your project sucks and is bad practice, so I am working hard to finally support CocoaPods very soon.
 Stay tuned.

 # How to use